 God turned things around and I went from the midst of a breakdown to the top of a breakthrough.

-I didn’t know that Rolex is highly selective with their clientele and you can’t simply walk into a store and buy a new Rolex.
-I walked into my authorized dealer and said “I’ll take the two-tone Rolex Submariner in black” and the employee simply laughed.
-With a dismissive tone, he said that there’s a two year waiting list on the watch and for someone who isn’t a prior client, I’m unlikely to get one in the next five years.
-I accepted his scoffing as a challenge and I spent the next two weeks putting myself on every single Rolex distributor waiting list within 100 miles of my home.
-They all reiterated that it’s unlikely that I’d get selected to purchase one anytime in the next few years.
+I didn’t know that Rolex is highly selective with their clientele and you can’t simply go into a store and buy a new watch.
+I walked into my authorized dealer and said, “I’ll take the two-tone Rolex Submariner in black” and the employee simply laughed.
+With a dismissive tone, he explained that there was a two year waiting list for the watch and someone who isn’t a prior client is unlikely to get one in the next five years.
+I accepted his scoffing as a challenge and I spent the next two weeks putting myself on the waiting list of every Rolex distributor within 100 miles of my home.
+They all reiterated that it’s unlikely that I’d be selected to purchase the watch anytime in the next few years.
 Two weeks later my phone rang.

 The Rolex store rep called me and said, “Geremy, come pick up your Submariner.”
 I said “but I thought that there was a long waiting list?”
-She said “yes, but I moved you to the top of the list and I got you the newest model that was just released two weeks ago!”
+She said “yes, but I moved you to the top and I got you the newest model that was just released two weeks ago.”
 I didn’t want to mess this up, so I stopped asking questions and got dressed faster than Superman in the phone booth.
-I got my Rolex Submariner.
+I finally purchased my Rolex Submariner.

-In this video where I summarized my 2020, I spoke about some of the key accomplishments of the year but I purposely left something out.
-I skipped mentioning the Rolex accomplishment because I was displaying the accomplishment.
-If you looked closely, you’d see that I’m wearing it as a subtle nod to the successes of the year.
+In this video where I summarized my 2020, I skipped mentioning the Rolex because I wore it on my wrist as a subtle nod to the successes of the year.

 So use this as a reminder that if you’re going through hell, keep going.
 There’s victory on the other side and your time is coming…watch!*